waste-of-kindergarten/xpython37-v0.1/python/Doc/library/io.rst

 .. class:: BufferedReader(raw, buffer_size=DEFAULT_BUFFER_SIZE)

-   A buffer providing higher-level access to a readable, sequential :class:`RawIOBase` object.
+   A buffered binary stream providing higher-level access to a readable, non seekable :class:`RawIOBase` raw binary stream.
 It inherits :class:`BufferedIOBase`.

    When reading data from this object, a larger amount of data may be requested from the underlying raw stream, and kept in an internal buffer.
    The buffered data can then be returned directly on subsequent reads.